smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ## Connecting to an Infotainment System
 ### Emulator
 To connect the example app to [Manticore](https://smartdevicelink.com/resources/manticore/) or another emulator, make sure you are using `tcpDebug` build flavor.
-You must update the IP address and port number in the Hello Sdl Android project so it knows where your emulator is running.
+You must update the IP address and port number in the _Hello Sdl Android_ project so it knows where your emulator is running.

-1. In the main Java folder of Hello Sdl Android, open up `SdlService.java`.
+1. In the main Java folder of _Hello Sdl Android_, open up `SdlService.java`.
 1. At the top of this file, locate the variable declaration for `DEV_MACHINE_IP_ADDRESS` and change it to your SDL Core's IP address.
 Set the `TCP_PORT` to your SDL Core's port number.
     ```java
     private static final String DEV_MACHINE_IP_ADDRESS = "192.168.1.78"; // Update
     private static final int TCP_PORT = 12345; // Update